 The whole point of pursuing your dream was to have more time with your family, not less!

 So don’t spend months or years trying to figure it all out on your own.
-Become a Focus Creative Licensed Photographer!
+Join the Brand Photographer’s Blueprint Group Coaching Program.

 This unique program gives you access to the training and ongoing support you need to make your business a success.
-You gain a competitive advantage with exclusive branding rights to your area, plus a website and a full suite of business resources — including marketing.
+You gain a competitive advantage by learning what you need to market your business, connect with your ideal audience, how to sell, and how to create an exceptional client experience.

-The only thing you have to do is learn how to use the software and implement the strategies.
+The only thing you have to do is learn put in the work and implement the strategies.

 And, of course, the program contains training that shows you exactly how to do all that.